 Percentage Difference in Excel is used to find the percentage changes, ups and downs, and the percentage value of any number.
-To find the percentage difference between any two numbers, subtract the smallest number from the bigger digit and then divide the outcome of subtraction with the smallest number among them.
-Then convert the obtained value into Percentage by clicking on % from the Home menu ribbon.
-We can even multiply the outcome by 100 to get a percentage value but without a percentage sign.
+To do this, subtract the smaller number from the bigger one and divide the result by the smaller number.
+You can convert this result into a percentage by clicking the % sign in the Home menu ribbon.
+You can also multiply the result by 100 to get a percentage value without the % sign.

 How to Calculate the Percentage?

-A simple way to calculate the percentage is, take the same example above.
-How much is the percentage of 50 in 500?
+Here we will see a simple way to calculate the percentage.
+We will find out how much is the percentage of 50 in 500?

 (50/500) X 100 = 10%.

-Take a portion of share in one cell and total share in one cell.
+Write a portion of the share in one cell (C4) and the total share in another cell (C5).

-Now apply the formula for a percentage as discussed above and as shown in the below picture.
+Now apply the formula for a percentage as discussed above and shown in the picture below.

 The Result will be as given below.

-Now we will understand what percentage difference is; percentage difference is the conversion of a difference of two values into a percentage.
+Now we will understand what percentage difference is; percentage difference is the conversion of a difference between two values into a percentage.